NdtXBL/boiii-vanilla/README.md

 Modified version of the BOIII Ezz client: https://github.com/Ezz-lol/boiii-free

-BOIII Ezz Client has a few features that can interfere with the campaign which has been resolved on this version of the client.
-It is still cross-platform with other versions of the BOIII client.
-Due to the features of the Ezz client making it so you could potentially tamper with runs, that client will be banned from campaign speedruns.
-That is the point of this client, which will be allowed in runs.
+BOIII Vanilla is a slightly modified version of the Ezz Client, designed to avoid their features that interfere with the campaign mode.
+This version ensures compatibility with other BOIII clients while resolving issues related to tampering with campaign speedruns.
+Unlike the Ezz Client, which is banned from speedruns due to potential exploitation, BOIII Vanilla is permitted for use in campaign runs.

 **Changes (vs Ezz Client):**
 - Disabled the developer console in un-modified environments